Are you going to Sicily and looking for the best Sicily Beaches? Sicily is ideal for summer months.

 Scala means stairway, but this is not one.
 Prepare for a long white cliff, between Realmonte and Porto Empedocle (Agrigento).
 The beach is of a soft, limestone and blinding white sand.

 When you look at it, you admire what an artist nature can be.
 The Scala is beautifully carved by the wind and sea, creating patterns on the white terrain.

 It looks quite a bit like Milos island beaches if you ever been in that Greek island.

 Of course, some say that walking on the Scala is like walking on a vast white meringue.

 Ready for the Best Beaches in Sicily?

 A visit to Sicily is a must if you indeed are a true beach enthusiast.
-The numerous facilities and amenities this wonderful geographic locale has to offer are simply inescapable.
+The numerous facilities and amenities this excellent geographic locale has to offer are simply inescapable.

 What are you waiting for?
 Rush to your calendar and find the best time to do so right away!
 You do not want to visit alone, do you?

-Intrigued?
+Are you intrigued?
 Read our experiences in the whole of Italy, so far.